pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 # Go to next/previous radio station via a script

-Create a playlist with multiple radio stations and start playing it.
-Now you can use next and previous to switch between the stations
+Create an `input_select` with the various radio stations as options.
+Now you can use next and previous actions to switch between the stations.

 # Stop the music after a period of time aka Sleep Timer